Table of Contents

 - Eye muscle surgery: This surgery adjusts the muscles around the eye to align your eyes, helping to lessen double vision.

-- Orbital decompression surgery: Used to improve the appearance of the eye and reduce pressure on the optic nerve, this surgery involves removing a small amount of bone from the eye socket.
+- Orbital decompression surgery: Done to improve the appearance of the eye and reduce pressure on the optic nerve, this surgery involves removing a small amount of bone from the eye socket.

 While some of the above applies to treating all causes of exophthalmos, it is generally assumed that thyroid eye disease causes the condition.
 If this is not the case, the treatment may be different.